Welcome to our new website.

 General Rules

-General rules describe the process for these types of complaints in all federal courts.
+General rules describe the process for these complaints in all federal courts.

 Local Rules

-Local rules provide specific instructions for complaints about judges in the Ninth Circuit.
+Local rules provide specific instructions for complaints about federal judges in the Ninth Circuit.

 Ninth Circuit Local Rules for Judicial Misconduct Complaints

-The Ninth Circuit has adopted new local rules for handling complaints about judicial misconduct.
-If you're thinking about filing a complaint, please read the following rules carefully.
+The Ninth Circuit has adopted local rules for handling complaints about judicial misconduct.
+If you're thinking about filing a complaint, please read the Local Rules (PDF) and the guidance given below carefully.

 Naming the judge